NicolasKuske/camerapy/README.md

-# camerapy: The cython optitrack python wrapper project
+# camerapy: The cython optitrack camera python wrapper project

 In this project we wrapped some functionality from the OptiTrack Camera SDK in Python code.
 So to say creating a Python API from a C++ API.